-i. the non-executive members of the Sub-holding's Supervisory Board / Board of Directors identified as Risk Takers in application of the provisions of Article 92, paragraph 3) of the Directive, who are not recipients of Incentive Plans in light of the role they hold in the Sub-holding:
+i. the non-executive members of the Sub-holding's Supervisory Board / Board of Directors identified as Risk Takers in application of the provisions of Article 92, paragraph 3) of the Directive, who are not recipients of Incentive Plans in light of the role they hold in the Sub-holding;

-the role they hold in the Sub-holding; ii. the Sub-consolidating Groups Risk Takers identified in VUB who, as provided for the Group Risk Takers, are awarded financial instruments issued by the legal entity they belong to.
+ii. the Sub-consolidating Groups Risk Takers identified in VUB who, as provided for the Group Risk Takers, are awarded financial instruments issued by the legal entity they belong to.